JCWoodworker/cuttingBoardCorner/README.md

 ## Feature Updates

+### New Features 6/04/2024
+* Admin page is now available to logged-in users with the admin role
+  * Admins can view, add, and delete products
+  * Edit icon is not operational yet
+* Logged in users have pages for settings, my products, and a home page
+  * None of these have any features beyond a header yet
+* Light/Dark mode is now available in the menu
+  * This persists across page refreshes regardless of login status

 ### New Features 5/24/2024
 * Users can now login using Google!
   * No logged-in options for users yet